 WARNING This kit definitely contains dangerous things.
 The flexEM transponder device has not been tested or certified by any regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

 The flexEM is one of our next generation, high performance, 125kHz RFID transponders with a T5577 chip inside.
 The T5577 is an emulator that can behave like many different common low frequency chip types, including EM41xx, EM4200, HID 1326 ProxCard II, HID 1346 ProxCard III, Indala, Pyramid, Viking, AMV, Presco (and more) access cards and keyfobs.
-It is compatible with many inexpensive OEM and commercial low frequency RFID readers and stand-alone access controllers like our xEM Access Controller.
+It is compatible with many inexpensive but plentiful OEM and commercial low frequency RFID readers and stand-alone access controllers like our xEM Access Controller.

 The flexEM is coated in USP Class VI, ISO 10993 tested biopolymer which gives it an extremely thin profile and semi-flexible structure suitable for installation just about anywhere.
 They are shipped in small sealed plastic tubes with chlorhexidine solution.

 The performance and range of the flexEM vs the xEM is significant.